 But there was a second industry in play.
 Insurance companies, which had a vested interest in the safety of passengers, sued the administration.
 The Supreme Court ruled unanimously in favor of the insurers and ordered the Department of Transportation to reinstate the requirement.

 1984 – New York Requires Front-Seat Riders to Wear Seat Belts

 New York became the first state to require the use of seat belts.
 The bill, which went into effect Jan.
 1, 1985, only mandated front-seat passengers wear seat belts.
 If they did not comply, they faced a fine of $50.
 Now it is also required by law for passengers 16 and older to wear a seat belt in the back seat.

-Today, nationwide use of seat belts is approximately 90%.
+Today, nationwide use of seat belts is approximately 92%.
 New Hampshire is the only state that does not require adults to wear a seat belt.
-According to the NHTSA, roughly 15,000 lives are saved by safety feature every year in the United States.
+Roughly 15,000 lives are saved by the safety feature every year in the United States, according to the NHTSA.

 For more on automotive safety, visit AAA.com.

 43 Thoughts on “A Seat Belt History Timeline”